adunaik/Class_specific_3D/README.md

 PCA + AutoEncoder: Used to manipulate the parameters of learned latent vector towards generating 3D point clouds, but did not allow conditoned generation.
 Conditional Variational Auto Encoder : Used to obtain conditoned 3D point clouds by conditoning one hot encoded vector in the latent space.

+# System Architecture
+In this section we will discuss about two architectures implemented for the point cloud generation.

+# 1. Principal Component Analysis (PCA) + Auto-Encoder